electron/website/blog/electron-32-0.md

 #### Deprecated: `clearHistory`, `canGoBack`, `goBack`, `canGoForward`, `goForward`, `goToIndex`, `canGoToOffset`, `goToOffset` on `WebContents`

-The navigation-related APIs are now deprecated.
+Navigation-related APIs on `WebContents` instances are now deprecated.
 These APIs have been moved to the `navigationHistory` property of `WebContents` to provide a more structured and intuitive interface for managing navigation history.

 ```js
 // Deprecated